callahanchris/callahanchris.github.io/source/_posts/2014-10-08-behind-the-scenes-of-the-has-many-active-record-association.markdown

 What exactly is this "metaprogramming magic" that goes on behind the scenes?
 In this blog post, I hope to uncover exactly what happens when `has_many` is used in an Active Record model.

+**TL;DR:** When a class inherits from `ActiveRecord::Base`, it gets access to a large amount of class and instance methods, including the `has_many` class method.
+When `has_many` is called on a class, a  `GeneratedAssociationMethods` module is created on the fly and mixed into the class.
+A number of instance methods are then defined on this module (these vary depending on the type of association).
+These methods allow the original class to access and manipulate objects from the associated class passed as an symbol argument to the `has_many` method.
+Pretty magical if you ask me.

 ### Diving into the Source Code

 The Rails source code has always been intimidating for me.
 There's a ton of "metaprogramming magic" going on under the hood that appears incomprehensible or esoteric to a beginner.
 Though it's all written in Ruby, which I feel reasonably comfortable with, I'm a total noob when it comes to metaprogramming, so my previous attempts to read the Rails source code have not gone very far.